Ready to branch out from plain ketchup with your French fries? This creamy, lightly spicy French fry sauce recipe is the best!

 - In a small bowl or large measuring cup, stir all ingredients together.

-- Serve cold with French fries, chips, or as a spread on burgers or other sandwich.
-Store leftovers in fridge.
+- Serve cold with French fries, chips, or as a spread on burgers or other sandwiches.
+Refrigerate until needed.

-- Store leftovers in a tightly covered bowl or jar in your fridge for about a week.
+- Refrigerate fry sauce in a tightly covered bowl or jar for up to 1 week.
 Stir before serving.